-To use Indexing Insights, you must meet the following minimum technical requirements:
+To use Indexing Insights, you must meet the following technical requirements:

-Your account has an owner or delegated owner access to the domain property.
+You are the owner or delegated owner of the domain property.

 Google Search Console contains the domain property of the website you want to monitor.